Yandex Cloud

 The minimum value is 0.0; the maximum value is 1.0; the default value is 0.0.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Logical decoding work mem All interfaces

-The minimum value is 65536 (64 KB); the maximum value is 1099511627776 (1 TB); the default value is 67108864 (64 MB).
+The minimum value is 65536 (64 KB), the maximum is 1099511627776 (1 TB), and the default is 67108864 (64 MB).

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Maintenance io concurrency All interfaces

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Maintenance work mem All interfaces

-Maximum memory (in bytes) for PostgreSQL maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY.
+Maximum memory (in bytes) available for PostgreSQL maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY.
 The value must be a multiple of 1,024.

-The minimum value is 1048576 (1 MB); the maximum value is 137438953472 (128 GB); the default value is 67108864 (64 MB).
+The minimum value is 1048576 (1 MB), the maximum is 137438953472 (128 GB), and the default is 67108864 (64 MB).

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Max connections Management console API CLI Terraform